beezwax/WP-Publish-to-Apple-News/README.md

 That script will download latest wordpress as well as latest wordpress' tests so `/tests/bootstrap.php` can load them.

+You'll also need to set up your API credentials using your system's environmental variables.
+For UNIX systems (OSX, Linux, etc) you can simply edit the `.profile` file, adding your variables as follows:

+    export WP_PLUGIN_KEY=my-api-key
+    export WP_PLUGIN_SECRET=my-api-secret
+    export WP_PLUGIN_CHANNEL=my-api-channel

+Once updated, reload it using `source .profile`.
+Test it out by doing `echo
+$WP_PLUGIN_KEY`, it should display your key in the terminal.

-Once the script is run, simply run the `phpunit` command and you're good to go!
+Now you can simply use the `phpunit` command to run the tests.